 Organic cane sugar.
 I tried this recipe with natural sweeteners, even with coconut sugar, and the result wasn’t the same.

 Arrowroot powder.
 It’s essential to use some starch when making these Pavlova nests; the arrowroot powder does the perfect job.

 Yogurt or sweetened heavy whipping cream.
-If you are looking for a sweeter version of the pavlova, use homemade whipped cream instead.
+If you want a sweeter version of the pavlova, use homemade whipped cream instead.

 Fruits.
 Frozen or fresh berries will work.
-I made this recipe with fresh sliced strawberries, blueberries, and frozen cherries and it always tastes great.
+I made this recipe with fresh sliced strawberries, blueberries, and frozen cherries; it always tastes great.

 Vanilla extract.
 If possible, use the real vanilla extract, not the vanilla essence.